Search

 Employers already can offer workers the option of owning Roth versions of 401(k)s and 403(b)s, which have different tax advantages than their traditional counterparts.

-The new law adds two kinds of workplace individual retirement accounts (IRAs) to the list of plans that can be funded on an optional Roth basis: Savings Incentive Match Plan for Employees (SIMPLE) IRAs and Simplified Employee Pension (SEP) IRAs.
+The new law added two kinds of workplace individual retirement accounts (IRAs) to the list of plans that can be funded on an optional Roth basis: Savings Incentive Match Plan for Employees (SIMPLE) IRAs and Simplified Employee Pension (SEP) IRAs.
 Contributions to these Roth accounts will be made after taxes and be included in the employee's annual taxable income.

 Matching Roth contributions are now allowed